princeardayfio/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 # C - Even more pointers, arrays and strings

-In this project, I learned about pointers, multidimensional arrays, common C standard library fucntions and how to use them to manipulate strings.
+In this project, I learned about pointers, multidimensional arrays, common C standard library functions and how to use them to manipulate strings.

 ## Header File :file_folder: